garfbargle/cloudflare-mono-template/packages/frontend/README.md

-## Table
+## cloudflare-mono-template-frontend

-React + Vite single-page app that powers the tabletop card simulator.
+React + Vite single-page app that powers the cloudflare-mono-template-frontend.
 The project deploys as a standalone Cloudflare Pages site with Functions for API proxying.

 ### Local Development